ElsevierSoftwareX/SOFTX_2019_102/README.md

 #### Source code compilation

 Application files are stored in directory `applications/systems_of_equations_ex2` and it has to be compiled.
-However, it is necessary to define the environment variable `LIBMESH` with the installation path of libMesh before to run the following command lines:
+However, it is necessary to define the environment variable `LIBMESH_DIR` with the installation path of libMesh before to run the following command lines:

 ```bash
 cd applications/systems_of_equations_ex2